 - Read more: 8 Best Practices for Penetration Testing Mobile Apps

 This action allows a tester to make the test carefully and visibly, however, it takes much time and energy.
 Automated testing is to test the app using automation tools.
-There are a lot of that tool on the market, each one serves the best for a particular platform, like Robotium, Robolectric, Roboguice, MonkeyTalk, etc., for Android apps; and KIF (Keep It Functional), UIAutomation , MonkeyTalk for iOS apps.
+There is a lot of that tool on the market, each one serves the best for a particular platform, like Robotium, Robolectric, Roboguice, MonkeyTalk, etc., for Android apps; and KIF (Keep It Functional), UIAutomation, MonkeyTalk for iOS apps.
 Tester has to choose a tool that fits into the company strategy and infrastructure.

 Non-functional testing of mobile app